STMicro to quit ST-Ericsson mobile chip venture

 Ericsson declined to comment on its intentions, other than saying it would work with STMicro to find a "suitable strategic solution" for ST-Ericsson and the details would be ironed out in coming negotiations.

-At 1410 GMT, STMicro shares were up 3.5 percent at 5.175 euros, the biggest rise by a European blue-chip stock .FTEU3.
+At 9:10 a.m.
+EDT, STMicro shares were up 3.5 percent at 5.175 euros, the biggest rise by a European blue-chip stock.
 Ericsson shares were 1.4 percent higher at 65.7 Swedish crowns.

 CUTTING COSTS